preems/whatsapp-desktop/README.md

 # WhatsApp for Desktop (unofficial)

-Native desktop client for WhatsApp using whatsapp web interface.
+Native multi-platform desktop client for WhatsApp using whatsapp web interface.
 Your phone should be connected to internet to use this.
-Supports only OSX as of now.

 ## Features